MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_mask.md

 ### -field DUMMYSTRUCTNAME.TargetAbortOnSplitCompletion

+A single bit that indicates that the reporting of target aborts on split completion is masked.

 ### -field DUMMYSTRUCTNAME.MasterAbortOnSplitCompletion

+A single bit that indicates that the reporting of master aborts on split completion is masked.

 ### -field DUMMYSTRUCTNAME.ReceivedTargetAbort

+A single bit that indicates that the reporting of target aborts is masked.

 ### -field DUMMYSTRUCTNAME.ReceivedMasterAbort

+A single bit that indicates that the reporting of master aborts is masked.

 ### -field DUMMYSTRUCTNAME.RsvdZ

+Reserved for system use.

 ### -field DUMMYSTRUCTNAME.UnexpectedSplitCompletionError

+A single bit that indicates that the reporting of unexpected split completion errors is masked.

 ### -field DUMMYSTRUCTNAME.UncorrectableSplitCompletion

+A single bit that indicates that the reporting of uncorrectable split completion message data errors is masked.

 ### -field DUMMYSTRUCTNAME.UncorrectableDataError

+A single bit that indicates that the reporting of uncorrectable data errors is masked.

 ### -field DUMMYSTRUCTNAME.UncorrectableAttributeError

+A single bit that indicates that the reporting of uncorrectable attribute errors is masked.

 ### -field DUMMYSTRUCTNAME.UncorrectableAddressError

+A single bit that indicates that the reporting of uncorrectable address errors is masked.

 ### -field DUMMYSTRUCTNAME.DelayedTransactionDiscardTimerExpired

+A single bit that indicates that the reporting of the expiration of the delayed transaction discard timer is masked.

 ### -field DUMMYSTRUCTNAME.PERRAsserted

+A single bit that indicates that the reporting of PERR# assertions is masked.

 ### -field DUMMYSTRUCTNAME.SERRAsserted

+A single bit that indicates that the reporting of SERR# assertions is masked.

 ### -field DUMMYSTRUCTNAME.InternalBridgeError

+A single bit that indicates that the reporting of internal bridge errors is masked.

 ### -field DUMMYSTRUCTNAME.Reserved

+Reserved for system use.

-#### - AsULONG
+### -field AsULONG

 A ULONG representation of the contents of the PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_MASK structure.

-#### - TargetAbortOnSplitCompletion

-A single bit that indicates that the reporting of target aborts on split completion is masked.

-#### - MasterAbortOnSplitCompletion

-A single bit that indicates that the reporting of master aborts on split completion is masked.

-#### - ReceivedTargetAbort

-A single bit that indicates that the reporting of target aborts is masked.

-#### - ReceivedMasterAbort

-A single bit that indicates that the reporting of master aborts is masked.

-#### - RsvdZ

-Reserved for system use.

-#### - UnexpectedSplitCompletionError

-A single bit that indicates that the reporting of unexpected split completion errors is masked.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that the reporting of uncorrectable split completion message data errors is masked.

-#### - UncorrectableDataError

-A single bit that indicates that the reporting of uncorrectable data errors is masked.

-#### - UncorrectableAttributeError

-A single bit that indicates that the reporting of uncorrectable attribute errors is masked.

-#### - UncorrectableAddressError

-A single bit that indicates that the reporting of uncorrectable address errors is masked.

-#### - DelayedTransactionDiscardTimerExpired

-A single bit that indicates that the reporting of the expiration of the delayed transaction discard timer is masked.

-#### - PERRAsserted

-A single bit that indicates that the reporting of PERR# assertions is masked.

-#### - SERRAsserted

-A single bit that indicates that the reporting of SERR# assertions is masked.

-#### - InternalBridgeError

-A single bit that indicates that the reporting of internal bridge errors is masked.

-#### - Reserved

-Reserved for system use.

 ## -remarks